apolitical/impl-display-for-vec/README.md

 }
 ```

-What type do we make `albums`?
-The obvious choice, and usually the right one, is to use `Albums`,
+The obvious choice, and usually the right one, is to use `Albums`, but that might not work in every
-but that might not work in every use case.
-If we’re only using the newtype for `Display` it will
+use case.
+If we’re only using the newtype for `Display` it will add some mental overhead where we
-add overhead for things like serde serialization/deserialization.
-So, for the sake of argument,
-let’s say we need the User albums to be `Vec<Album>`, how do we display it now?

-Well, we could take albums from user, then wrap it up, but that means the caller needs to know how
-to do that.
-We could implement a function on User that returns an Albums type, lets look at that.
+want to use the Vec underneath.

+So lets give our User a Vec of Album and look at how we can get our Albums type for Displaying it.

 ```rust
 struct User {